wipplelang/wipple/website/guide/src/03-reference/00-syntax.md

 -   **Comments** are ignored.
 -   **Blocks** represent a sequence of lists.
 -   **Lists** represent a sequence of expressions.
+-   **Templates** transform a list into an expression.
 -   **Operators** and **attributes** change how lists are parsed.

+All of Wipple's "keywords" are implemented as templates, operators and attributes that produce expressions or special forms.

 ## Comments